-Response: Both Linn Avenue and Warner Parrott Road are classified as minor arterials and Tri-Met currently runs adjacent to the subject site with a bus stop along the Linn Avenue frontage.
+Finding: Complies as Proposed.
+Both Linn Avenue and Warner Parrott Road are classified as minor arterials and Tri-Met currently runs adjacent to the subject site with a bus stop along the Linn Avenue frontage.
 The subject site is adjacent to much higher density designations such as "MUC-1" Mixed Use Corridor District and "R-2" Multi-Family Residential District and near other higher density uses such as Mixed Use Employment as well as General Commercial.
-Aside from the zoning, the site has been historically used as an elementary school, a use with impacts similar to that of government offices.
-The current school and proposed local government offices are transitoriented, higher intensity development, appropriate for the location proposed.
+Aside from the zoning, the site has been historically used as an elementary school, a use with impacts similar to that of government offices, with similar hours of operations and the proposed transportation impact results in similar traffic impacts.
+The current school and proposed local government offices are transit-oriented, higher intensity development, appropriate for the location proposed.